wormholecowboy/programming-notes/git.md

 ## unmodify a file
 git retore <file>

+# GIT SIGNS
+td      to see old changes hunk tb      inline blame

 # FUGITIVE
 []c     scroll through commits
 Gvdiff  see a diff for current file
-Git blame
-czz     stash
-czA     apply top stash
-cza     apply top stash, preserve index czP     pop dv      vert diff
+Gvdiff main   see a diff for another branch or commit Git blame czz     stash czA     apply top stash cza     apply top stash, preserve index czP     pop dv      vert diff dq      quit the vert diff
+Shift x to delete a change in unstaged

+Gvdiffsplit        compare working to last commit Gvdiffsplit main   to compare changes to main branch Gvdiffsplit!       keep focus on current window
+G difftool -y      see changes for each file in a tab tabo               get rid of tabs?

+Gedit main:file.js      open a file in certain branch Gread                   same but replaces your current buffer

+G log
+O   to see changes in tab
+o   to see changes in split
+coo checkout that commit

+merge conflicts (Gvdiffsplit!)
+]c      next hunk
+d2o     select right side solution d3o     select left

 # WORKTREES